flavell-lab/ConfocalTrackerControl.jl/README.md

 After stopping, the loop can be restarted by executing ```@async loop_main()```.
 To restart the loop after closing the GUI window, restart the kernel.

 ### Saving data
+Note that the data is saved to memory first and not streamed to disk online, and thus the total recording duration is limited by the system memory size.
 #### Saving function
 Executing ```save_h5(path_h5)``` writes the current recording buffer to the provided path.